 Another person I worked with had looked for work for 6 months and had little to no results, then after I re-did the resume and profile, he started getting calls for jobs immediately and secured an offer within a week.

 If you think you have a perfect LinkedIn profile but it’s not capturing your amazingness, giving it a makeover might be just the ticket to re-energizing your job search.

 Waiting for 6 months going it alone and not getting anywhere can be costly – nearly half a year’s salary can be lost.
 Or, you can work with someone to bring out your “amazingness” and get hired much faster.

-I’d love to have you as my next success story – I have openings to work with just 3 more people this month.
+I’d love to have you as my next success story – I have openings to work with just 3 more people in August.
 Contact me for a complimentary strategy session to see if we are a good fit to work together.